Saulgreene/bus-mall/user-stories.md

 ----------TECHNICAL REQUIREMENTS----------
 -Generate 3 random images from the image file
+-Make the images show up as the same size
 -Allow user to click on one of the three images -Track/Record that click and refresh with 3 more images -No repeats of the 3 images from directly before